 Courtney Palm, LMFT

-Courtney Palm holds a Master’s Degree in Clinical Psychology from Pepperdine University and is a Licensed Marriage and Family Therapist with more than eleven years of clinical experience.
+Courtney Palm holds a Master’s Degree in Clinical Psychology from Pepperdine University and is a Licensed Marriage and Family Therapist working in this field since 2005.
 She completed three years of a clinical internship to specialize in child development and sleep intervention through the Child Development Institute in California.
-Courtney is certified in DIR: Floortime (two year practice and supervision required) and Neuro-Sequential Model of Therapeutics (two year practice and supervision required) and is completing certification in the Babies/Pre-Steps Model of Intervention for premature babies (one year practice and supervision required).
-She is also completing Colorado’s Infant Mental Health Specialist Endorsement, which requires two years of infant mental health related clinical work, 30 hours of training, and 50 hours of supervision.
+Courtney is certified in DIR: Floortime, the Neuro-Sequential Model of Therapeutics, and the Babies/Pre-Steps Model of Intervention for premature babies.

 Currently, Courtney works for Early Intervention Colorado providing developmental assessments and sleep intervention to children with developmental delays.
-She also works with Children’s Hospital Colorado in the Postpartum Depression Clinic providing attachment work with moms and babies in addition to sleep support.
+She also worked with Children’s Hospital Colorado in the Postpartum Depression Clinic providing attachment work with moms and babies in addition to sleep support.
 In her private practice Courtney offers her sleep expertise to families of typically developing children and provides professional trainings to providers seeking to learn more about sleep intervention.
-To date Courtney has successfully sleep trained more than 2,500 children through her clinical practice.
+To date Courtney has successfully sleep trained thousands of children through her clinical practice.

 Courtney developed the Cradle Method by designing a matrix to help parents select their own sleep training options.
 She found through her practice that parents were more likely to succeed when they had the flexibility to adapt their sleep plans by choosing from multiple support options.
 The Cradle method allows the parent to choose their response time (immediate vs interval), the support level (parents can choose up to 4 types of support), and removal system (parents decide the order of support removal).
 Since the app’s launch thousands of families have found sleep success using the Cradle approach.